AguaClara/String-Digester/Trickling_Filter_report_2.md

 Comment has been corrected
 </div>

-Trickling filter research was heavily researched in the 1970's and 1980's but this industry witnessed a dramatic decline in literature in the years following.
+Trickling filters were heavily researched in the 1970's and 1980's but this industry witnessed a dramatic decline in literature in the years following.
 The wastewater research switched to more active methods of treatment like activated sludge; however, passive treatments like trickling filters have low energy requirements, if any.
 A driving force behind the investigation of trickling filter research is to find ways that align with the mission of achieving hydraulically-driven systems which will be much more feasible in areas of the world in which capital expenditure is a major barrier for employing this technology.

 ![Trickling Filter](http://4.bp.blogspot.com/-wG5NGChx52c/TfD3bhROrwI/AAAAAAAAAAY/F4WRhidlWSE/s320/img2-25.gif)